 Example: 2-market turnkey launch budget

-To make the ranges above concrete, here is how a typical mid-range turnkey launch budget breaks down for an operator targeting two regulated markets — one EU jurisdiction (MGA) plus Brazil (SPA/MF).
+To make the ranges concrete, here is how a typical mid-range turnkey launch budget breaks down for an operator targeting two regulated markets — one EU jurisdiction (MGA) plus a second mid-complexity regulated market.

 | Budget line | Estimate | Notes |